mattermost/docs/source/process/asset-guidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Representative art appears in the left pane of the asset
-2. Screenshot of a feature in action is most preferred (see guidelines for Feature Screenshot here) // XXX Needs relative link
+2. Screenshot of a feature in action is most preferred (see guidelines for `Feature Screenshot`_ here)
 3. If no feature screenshot is available, take a screenshot of a well-formatted "README" file or of feature code with the word "Mattermost"

   - If using a "README" file, ensure the screenshot doesn't highlight spelling or capitalization errors